 Brighthouse Financial is a company that was established by MetLife.
 The company; is considered to be a strong and stable financial company – particularly in the area of life insurance and annuities, and although the company is relatively new in the industry, it has already amassed roughly $217 billion in total assets.

-The company, as of September 2018, holds in excess of 2.6 million insurance policies and annuity contracts, and more than $81 billion general account investments.
+The company, as of early 2019 holds 2.5 million insurance policies and annuity contracts, and more than $83 billion in general account investments.
 This bodes well with its roughly 2 million customers.
 Brighthouse also holds high marks from all of the major rating agencies, including: